 If there is one thing that can be said about all the attention being paid to the Northern Gateway Project, it is that it provides a good distraction for other projects and issues to move along without getting the same ass kicking Enbridge is.
-Toss in a political cat fight between two mature female premiers and you nearly have every mans fantasy, although neither have pulled hair – yet.

 Take for example, the Pacific Trails Pipeline project ( also referred to as the KSL line).
 While there has been protest here and there, and media coverage during the approval process, by and large it has flown completely under the radar of most British Columbians.
 That is a damn shame in my opinion, and I’m going to tell you why.

 First of all, this pipeline is owned by Apache Corporation, Encana and EOG Resources (formerly Enron).
-It is going to be transporting LNG to Kitimat in an expanded 42 inch diameter pipe and will assist in driving expansion of fracking in Northeastern BC, something the Liberals are all over like flies on dog crap.
+It is going to be transporting LNG to Kitimat in an expanded 42 inch diameter pipe and will assist in driving expansion of fracking in Northeastern BC, something the Liberals are all over like flies on dung.
 Unfortunately for the people in that area of BC, the NDP are right on board with fracking as well, energy critic John Horgan extolling the virtues as he perceives them in this linked interview.

-It’s all the same shit,different piles… the pipeline, the LNG plant in Kitimat, expansion of fracking in BC and the proposed Site C dam – something Clark already admitted is needed to power LNG plants and expansion in BC.
+It’s all the same junk,different piles… the pipeline, the LNG plant in Kitimat, expansion of fracking in BC and the proposed Site C dam – something Clark already admitted is needed to power LNG plants and expansion in BC.
 We are rushing around trying to get resources to a Chinese market that has already bought up so many LNG supply contracts around the world, and is now showing signs of the same economic decline and crunch the rest of the world has been experiencing for far longer.

 But wait, if that isn’t contentious enough for you already, here is the real point you might not have known about yet.
 The Pacific Trails Pipeline runs from just north of Summit Lake, ( about 55 kms north of Prince George) to Kitimat…. and a large portion of this pipeline right of way follows the same route Enbridge plans for the Northern Gateway pipeline.